kaurn6538/Pizza-sales/README.md

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT and Apache2.0 License.